-At the Hearing Centre in Leicester, often the first thing our patients want to know when they are having hearing problems is whether the damage to their hearing is likely to be permanent.
+At the Hearing Centre, often the first thing our patients want to know when they are having hearing problems is whether the damage to their hearing is likely to be permanent.
 However, this usually depends on the nature of the hearing problem.

 The good news is that many cases of hearing loss are temporary.
 However, if an ear test identifies that your ear damage is permanent, our audiologists can recommend the best way to treat the problem, including using the latest technology in hearing aids.